pandorabox-io/pandorabox-mods/readme.md

 ## Optional mods

-The following mods can be safely deleted in multiplayer:
+The following mods can be safely deleted in singleplayer:

 ```
 monitoring